meekostuff/HTMLDecor/README.md

 > With CSS you can change the styling of a whole site with one stylesheet.
 > With HTMLDecor you can change everything -
 > banner, navbars, ads, page-layout and stylesheets.
-> Not only is it simple to setup and maintain,
-> you'll cut the download time of every page,
+> This facilitates API-first / HTML-payload sites which are
+> simple, robust and low-bandwidth,
 > plus "pushState assisted navigation" comes for free.

 HTMLDecor is a Javascript page decoration engine which runs in the browser.
-It allows your site to deliver real page content first (and fast).
+It allows your site to deliver real page content first and fast (think API-first with HTML-payloads).
 Your site decor can be placed in its own page and merged in the browser instead of on the server.
+Auxiliary content could also be conditionally loaded with AJAX (think inside-out iframes).

 A site decor page is similar to an external stylesheet in that it can be shared between several pages.
 Originally it was even referenced with a resource link, just like stylesheets: